 If your blood glucose is too high on only one of the readings, your doctor may just want to test again in a few weeks.
 In the meantime, they may suggest some changes to your diet.

 If two or more of the readings are too high, you will be diagnosed with gestational diabetes.
 Your doctor or midwife will work with you on a treatment plan.
 You will likely see a dietician about modifying your diet, will be taught how to monitor your blood sugar at home, and will learn how to use oral medication or insulin if necessary.
-If you’d like to read more about the glucose tests, there’s a great resource here.

 What Is The Pregnancy Glucose Screening Like?
 Will It Hurt?